jerr/jbossforge-plugin-arquillian-extension/README.md

 # Drone Extension Commands
 Don't forget to configure Arquillian plugin before using this extension plugin. (arquillian setup)
-* `arquillian-drone setup` - Instals Arquillian Drone dependency.
+* `arquillian-drone setup` - Installs Arquillian Extension Drone dependency.
 * `arquillian-drone configure-webdriver` - Configure extension with the webdriver qualifier in the arquillian.xml file.
 	+ `--browserCapabilities` : Determines which browser instance is created for WebDriver testing.
 Default value is htmlUnit.
 	+ `--remoteAddress` : Default address for remote driver to connect.
 Default value is http://localhost:14444/wd/hub